A princess-themed Disney World trip plan

 Day 4 - Animal Kingdom

-Get to the park before it opens and then head to ride Primeval Whirl and TriceraTop Spin in DinoLand.
-If there are any members of your group that want to ride Expedition Everest, they should head to ride EE first and/or grab a FASTPASS there to ride later.
+Get to the park about 30 minutes before it opens and then head to ride Primeval Whirl (48" height requirement) and TriceraTop Spin in DinoLand.

-It’ll be getting close to lunch and Pizzafari and Tusker House are good options.
-Grab a FASTPASS on Kilimanjaro Safaris before lunch.
+It'll be about time to eat lunch and Harambe Market (Quick Service) and Tusker House (Table Service) are good nearby options.

 For the rest of the day, find time to do these rides/shows: